alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-03-rabbitmq-patterns.markdown

 Within a connection, one or more channels can coexist to provide for concurrency.
 Rule of thumb: 1 channel / thread.
 Channels are not meant to be shared across threads.
 The connection object is.
 Inside RabbitMQ, each channel is served by an Erlang thread (lightweight actor pattern, Erlang can spawn huge amount of threads).

 Producers write to an exchange.
-Exchanges can communicate to queues or other exchanges through binding.
+Exchanges can communicate with queues or other with exchanges through binding.
 Consumers read from queues.
-One service monitors one or more queues.
-Oldest message is consumed first.
+One application can read from one or more queues.
+In a configurtion with exactly one producer and one consumer, the oldest message is consumed first.
+RabbitMQ provides strong guarantees for this.

-Only when the queue receives the ACK, the message is deleted from the queue.
-Producers write to exchanges using a routing key.
+Only when the queue receives an ACK, the message is deleted from the queue.
+Producers write to exchanges and attach to each message a routing key.
 The exchange will route the message to the corresponding queue based on the routing key and the exchange type.
 Exchanges can be of several types: Direct, Topic, Fanout, Headers.
+Below is a summary of each exchange type and the associated routing behavior:

+*Direct Exchange*

+Messages are routed to the specified queue using the routing key.

+*Topic Exchange*

+Routing behaves very much like for the direct exchange.
+However, routing keys can have several terms separated by dots.
+E.g. `package.fast.international`.
+Queues listen to various keys by using wildcards.
+E.g. `package.*.international`. `*` is the wildcard for one word. `#` is the hashtag for multiple words.

+*Fanout Exchange*

+The routing key is ignored.
+Message is sent to all bound queues.

+*Headers Exchange*

+Routing is based on the message headers which are set through `IBasicProperties::Headers` property.
+Matching is done for all headers or for any.

 [More details here](https://www.rabbitmq.com/tutorials/amqp-concepts.html)